 When combination antiretroviral therapy comprising lamivudine fails virologically, the M184V mutation will be selected for at an early stage (particularly if the regimen does not contain a boosted PI).
 M184V causes high-level resistance to lamivudine (>300-fold reduced susceptibility).
 In vitro data tend to suggest that the continuation of lamivudine in anti-retroviral regimen despite the development of M184V might provide residual anti-retroviral activity (likely through impaired viral fitness).
 The clinical relevance of these findings is not established.
 Indeed, the available clinical data are very limited and preclude any reliable conclusion in the field.
 Therefore, maintaining lamivudine therapy despite emergence of M184V mutation should only be considered when the activity of the best available NRTI backbone is significantly compromised.

 5.2 Pharmacokinetic properties

-The absorption characteristics of [HA657 trade name] have been determined after administration of 1 tablet in healthy volunteers in the fasting state as follows:
+The absorption characteristics of [HA740 trade name] have been determined in healthy volunteers for abacavir and lamivudine and summarised in the following tables;